 By design, the public key can be widely distributed if desired, as it cannot be used to decrypt files it was used to encrypt, and public keys are not meant to be held as secret anyway.

 It's possible that your

-DR.key file may be compromised through misuse, overuse, carelessness, or malicious action.
+DR.key (private half) file may be compromised through misuse, overuse, carelessness, or malicious action.
 Don't panic.
 If your archives are stored remotely and on offline, removable media they will not be immediately accessible to an attacker, necessarily.
 The decision to destroy these archives or not is ultimately up to the user.

-If a compromise of your storage is not in your threat model, you can still issue the revocation certificate over your key server of choice, preventing further archives from being written to the corresponding public key.
+If a compromise of your key storage is not in your threat model, you can still issue the revocation certificate over your key server of choice, preventing further archives from being written to the corresponding public key.
 Doing only prevents new archives from being generated - the compromised key can still be used to open your files.